KhadijaMammadova/KhadijaMammadova/README.md

 - 👋 Hi, I’m @KhadijaMammadova
 - 👀 I’m interested in mobile app development
 - 🌱 I’m currently learning flutter/dart
-- 💞️ I’m looking to collaborate on ...
+- ✨ I’m looking to collaborate on ...
-- ✨ How to reach me https://www.linkedin.com/in/khadija-mammadova-067813218/
-- 📫 How to reach me xedice.memmedzade@gmail.com
+- 📫 How to reach me https://www.linkedin.com/in/khadija-mammadova-067813218/

 <!---
 KhadijaMammadova/KhadijaMammadova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.